angular/angular/aio/content/guide/service-worker-communications.md

 (as shown in the example above).

 Note that this is true for any kind of polling done by your application!
-Check the {@link ApplicationRef#isStable} documentation for more information.
+Check the {@link ApplicationRef#isStable isStable} documentation for more information.

 </div>